jkoschma/genexplain-platform/docs/source/Drug_targets.md

 ## Find drug targets with TRANSFAC® and GeneWays

-This is very similar to the workflow described in greater detail below, Section 11.2, with the only difference being the pathway database applied for network analysis.
+This is very similar to the workflow described in greater detail below with the only difference being the pathway database applied for network analysis.
 Here the search for master regulatory molecules is performed with the protein-protein interaction network of the GeneWays database.
 Because of the high connectivity between molecules in GeneWays, by default 4 steps upstream of the input list of TFs are considered for the search for master regulators, as compared with 10 steps when applying the TRANSPATH® database.
 A diagram for the top master regulator as suggested from a GeneWays-based analysis is shown below in a force-directed layout:

 ![](media/09ce24edd95e9a5fd59ea97be10224e4.png)

-For the input form of this workflow and for the description of the corresponding results folder, please refer to Section 11.2.
+For the input form of this workflow and for the description of the corresponding results folder, please refer to the description of the workflow Find drug targets with TRANSFAC and TRANSPATH.

 **Note***.* This workflow is available together with a valid TRANSFAC® license.
 Please feel free to ask for details (info\@genexplain.com).